jeffvincent/talks/lifting-heavy-ass-weights/outline.md

 ## Takeaway

-So to wrap up this point: Heavy weight support enables your users to accomplish their task, again and again, on their timetable.
+Ok so let's wrap up this point: Heavy weight support enables your users to accomplish their task, again and again, on their timetable.
+It creates more experts who can do amazing things with your product.

 ## badass users want self-service help